Today, one of the easiest ways to ship logs from a Kubernetes cluster is by using Fluent Bit.

 2. team2-*

-In the example I am not collecting kube-system logs, you can add them with the same logic.
-This allow me to control how and what exactly is being shipped to our logging system.
-I gives my the freedom to ship logs to different outputs as well.
+In this example, I am not collecting kube-system logs; you can add them with the same logic.
+This allows me to control how and what exactly is being shipped to our logging system.
+It gives me the freedom to ship logs to different outputs as well.